mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/setting-up-the-cli.md

 ![CLI](../images/cockpit.png)

 Once configred you can press CTRL + C to stop the configuration server and start using the CLI.
-Remember the passkey you have created as you will be using it with almost all CLI commands.
+Remember the passkey you have created ,as you will be using it with almost all CLI commands.

 ## Passkey as environment variable

 If you don't want to enter your passkey all the time you can also set it up as Environment Variable `MDSP_PASSKEY'

 This will save you the typing of the `--passkey` option most of the time.
-Remember that this is not as secure as typing it in all the time.
+Remember that this is not as secure as typing it in.
 Use with care.

 Bash: